 “In the Monte Carlo simulation of a dyke, thousands of realisations of soil properties that satisfy the point and spatial statistics of the soil often need to be generated using a random field generator, so that the designed dyke reliability and risk consequence can be assessed. (…) Thus, running the analysis serially on a desktop computer would be unfeasible”, says Li.

 One of the main results of Li’s work is that the longer the dyke, the larger the failure probability.
 He therefore recommends that safety standards are made according to different scales – national or regional.
-The results of his work are detailed in his PhD thesis, published this February 2017.
+The results of his work are detailed in his PhD thesis, published in February 2017.

 The risk assessment framework defined in Yajun Li’s PhD thesis includes the quantification of dyke reliability and risk in three dimensions, with a focus on the length effect of dykes; the analyses of large 3D dyke stability via High-Throughput Compute resources; the role of diversity in the collapse processes of dams and general consequences for the population that the structure protects.